marph91/jimmy/docs/index.md

 - Migrate between note apps.
 Jimmy's output is [compatible with Joplin, Obsidian and more](https://marph91.github.io/jimmy/import_instructions/).
 - Save your notes in a future-proof, human-readable format.
 - Prepare your notes for processing in a LLM.
+- Convert folders of office documents and PDFs recursively to Markdown.

 ## Demo